 Plaque buildup in your arteries can put you at risk for dangerous blood clots because plaque can rupture.
 If a blood clot forms at the site of the rupture, it can block blood flow and lead to a heart attack or stroke.

-Who Should Take Aspirin for Heart Attack and Stroke Prevention?
+Who Should and Should Not Take Aspirin for Heart Attack and Stroke Prevention?

 Your doctor may recommend daily aspirin to lower your risk for heart attack and stroke if you have: